gogs/gogs/CONTRIBUTING.md

 ### Pull Request

-Pull requests are always welcome, but note that **ALL PULL REQUESTS MUST APPLY TO THE `DEV` BRANCH**.
+Pull requests are always welcome, but note that **ALL PULL REQUESTS MUST APPLY TO THE `develop` BRANCH**.

 We are always thrilled to receive pull requests, and do our best to process them as fast as possible.
 Not sure if that typo is worth a pull request?
 Do it!
 We will appreciate it.